 Programme Advisory Committees (PAC)

-The Programme Advisory Committees provide IMDA with feedback from a community perspective on content standards matters and the quality of Public Service Broadcast content on local TV, radio and digital media.
-The four language-specific committees, which comprise individuals from various backgrounds and expertise, are appointed for term of two years.
+The Programme Advisory Committees provide IMDA with feedback from a community perspective on content standards matters and the quality of local Public Service Media content.
+The four language-specific committees, which comprise individuals from various backgrounds and expertise, are appointed for a term of two years.

 Each committee’s role is to: